Now That We Draw

 Now That We Draw (描くなるうえは, Kakunaru Ue wa) is a Japanese manga series written and illustrated by Kyu Takahata and illustrated by Yuwji Kaba.
-It has been serialized in Hakusensha's seinen manga magazine Young Animal since February 2023, with its chapters collected in five tankōbon volumes as of April 2025.
+It has been serialized in Hakusensha's seinen manga magazine Young Animal since February 2023, with its chapters collected in seven tankōbon volumes as of April 2026.
+An anime television series adaptation produced by Roll2 is set to premiere in January 2027.

 Plot

-Yuuki Uehara, a high school student and an aspiring manga artist, has credited a manuscript of a romantic comedy starring its protagonist Kiyone Shiraishi.
+Yuuki Uehara, a high school student and an aspiring manga artist, has created a manuscript of a romantic comedy starring its protagonist, Kiyone Shiraishi.
 When it is rejected by an editor for being unrealistic, Uehara is devastated.
 He soon encounters a popular classmate of his named Niina Miyamoto, who is also an aspiring manga artist.
-Revealing she received the same feedback from her editor, Miyamoto proposes she and Uehara enter a fake relationship due to their inexperience.
+Revealing she received the same feedback from her editor, Miyamoto proposes that she and Uehara enter a fake relationship due to their inexperience.
 As such, they agree to act like a real couple so they will have enough material for their respective manga.